breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

   else wl(k - 1, poolBy { map { labels[it]!! }.sorted().hashCode() })
 ```

 We compute the hashcode of the entire graph by hashing the multiset of WL labels.
 With one round, we're just comparing the degree histogram.
-The more rounds we add, the more likely we are to detect a symmetry breaker:
+The more rounds we add, the more likely we are to detect a symmetry-breaker:

 ```kotlin
 override fun Graph.hashCode(rounds: Int = 10) =